ixAnkit/cryftJS/README.md

 ### Requirements

-AvalancheJS requires Node.js LTS version 14.16.0 or higher to compile.
+CryftJS requires Node.js LTS version 14.16.0 or higher to compile.

 ### Installation

 Avalanche is available for install via `yarn`:

-`yarn add avalanche`
+`yarn add @cryft-labs/cryftjs`

 You can also pull the repo down directly and build it from scratch: